okakura/multi-blog/apps/api/README.md

-# Multi-Blog API
+# Multi-Blog API - Backend Application

+> **Note**: This is the Rust backend API within the Multi-Blog Platform Nx monorepo.
+For the complete setup and architecture overview, see the [main README](../../README.md).

-A multi-tenant blog platform API built with Rust, Axum, and PostgreSQL.
+A multi-tenant blog platform API built with Rust, Axum, and PostgreSQL, designed for performance and observability.

 ## Features